-2023 \$ 2022 \$
+2024 \$ 2023 \$

-FCM secured accounts FCM segregated accounts 9,061,197 273,257 18,811,440 10,578,327
+FCM secured accounts FCM segregated accounts - 9,061,197 273,257

-9,334,454 29,389,767
+9,334,454

 9 Due to customers

-2023 \$ 2022 \$
+2024 \$ 2023 \$

-FCM secured accounts FCM segregated accounts 9,100,794 5,598,077 17,226,294 10,275,349
+FCM secured accounts FCM segregated accounts - 9,100,794 5,598,077

-14,698,871 27,501,643
+14,698,871

 10 Due to correspondents

+2024 \$ 2023 \$

-2023 \$ 2022 \$ Failed trades pending settlement 25,676
+Failed trades pending settlement 167,649 25,676

-11 Subordinated loan
+Subordinated loan 11

-On April 25, 2019, the Company entered into a subordinated loan agreement, (the subordinated loan) with its Parent in accordance with Appendix D of SEC Rule 15c3-1.
+On April 25, 2019, the Company entered into a subordinated loan agreement (the subordinated loan) with the Parent in accordance with Appendix D of SEC Rule 15c3-1.
 This subordinated loan is non-secured and subordinate to the Company's obligations to other vendors and creditors.
-The subordinated loan has an initial one-year term and a 3% annual interest rate, calculated using the simple interest method.
+The subordinated loan had an initial one-year term and a 3% annual interest rate, calculated using the simple interest method.
 To the extent that such borrowings are required for the continued compliance with the minimum net capital requirements, they may not be repaid.
-The term is automatically renewed for additional one-year terms unless the Parent notifies in writing, both the Company and FINRA, before the scheduled maturity date of its intention not to extend the maturity date.
-This will be allowed provided the Company continues to comply with the minimum net capital requirements both before and after the proposed return of funds.
-The loan was renewed for an additional one-year term on April 26, 2023.
-The subordinated loan is included in the calculation of the Company's net capital as per the SEC's uniform net capital rule.
+The term was automatically renewed for additional one-year terms, unless the Parent notified in writing both the Company and FINRA, before the scheduled maturity date, of its intention not to extend the maturity date.
+This was allowed provided the Company continued to comply with the minimum net capital requirements both before and after the proposed return of funds.
+The subordinated loan was included in the calculation of the Company's net capital as per the SEC's uniform net capital rule.
+On March 26, 2024, the subordinated loan and accumulated interest were fully repaid following the pre-approval from FINRA and the NFA.